mekas/mb1313600022/README.md

 I want to create an application that will show food recipes

 ### 1313618033(Lisa Arief)
-I want to make an application that will display surahs and verses of the Qur'an with the daily recitation schedule feature as a notification
+I want to make an application that will display surahs and verses of the Qur'an

 ### 1313618006(Agatha Marcella)
 I like to propose an app that will display list of coffee shops with good ambience and can make people focus on work.